Sept. 6, 2012

 Oscar Duarte, a veterinarian who led the session, stated, “The idea of PDPW doing the obstetrics training and linking it to the safety of the worker is an opportunity for us to tell the worker that you have been trained on how to take care of the cow, now you will learn how to take care of yourself.”

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Wenning, Sewall & Pitz hoe that the sessions were successful in providing safety knowledge that workers can take back on the job and share with others.
+The Oshkosh personal injury lawyers with Sigman, Janssen, Stack, Wenning, Sewall & Pitz hoe that the sessions were successful in providing safety knowledge that workers can take back on the job and share with others.